cake-contrib/Cake.Kudu/README.md

 # Cake Kudu
-Cake add-in to help with Kudu deployments using C#
+Cake add-in to help with Kudu deployments using C# This is still early experimental, but feedback is welcome.

 ## Kudu
 [Kudu](https://github.com/projectkudu/kudu) is the engine behind git deployments in Azure Web Sites.
 It can also run outside of Azure.